This article addresses the steps you'll need to take to change your legal name in Minnesota. We'll discuss how to:

 Start Using Your New Name

-- Tell family, friends, employers, colleagues, and neighbors
+- Telling family, friends, employers, colleagues, and neighbors

-- Inform your bank, creditors, insurance company, and similar contacts
+- Informing your bank, creditors, insurance company, healthcare providers, and similar contacts

-- Update your email and social media accounts
+- Updating your email and social media accounts

-Want To Change Your Name on Your Birth Certificate, Too?
+You Can Also Change Your Name on Your Birth Certificate

 If you're changing your name as part of a gender transition process, you might want to consider having your name changed on your birth certificate, too.
-Luckily, the process for amending vital records in Minnesota is simple.
+The process for amending vital records in Minnesota is simple:

 Note: State laws are always subject to change through the passage of new legislation, rulings in the higher courts (including federal decisions), ballot initiatives, and other means.
 While we strive to provide the most current information available, please consult an attorney or conduct your own legal research to verify the state law(s) you are researching.